 The Economic Regulation Authority is responsible for determining funding for the Australian Energy Market Operator (AEMO) in the Western Australian energy markets.
-As the market operator, AEMO is responsible for the security and day-to-day operation of Western Australia's power system and wholesale electricity market, and the provision of information regarding Western Australia's gas supply and services.
-AEMO is also responsible for the management of power system security and reliability in the South West Interconnected System (SWIS).
+As the market operator, AEMO is responsible for the security and day-to-day operation of Western Australia's power system and Wholesale Electricity Market (WEM), and the provision of information regarding Western Australia's gas supply and services.

-The ERA determines funding for AEMO to execute its functions under the Wholesale Electricity Market (WEM) Rules and the Gas Services Information (GSI) Rules (collectively, the Rules).
+The ERA determines funding for AEMO to execute its functions under the WEM Rules and the Gas Services Information (GSI) Rules (collectively, the Rules).
 AEMO recovers its costs from market participants through market fees.
 Every three years, AEMO must develop an allowable revenue and forecast capital expenditure proposal to cover the forward-looking costs of performing its functions.
 The ERA reviews this proposal and determines AEMO's funding for the upcoming three-year period.
 The Rules outline the criteria that the ERA must consider in determining AEMO's funding proposal.

-On 29 October 2021, the ERA published a proposal guideline to inform AEMO's proposal for allowable revenue and forecast capital expenditure for the sixth review period, from 1 July 2022 to 30 June 2025 (AR6).3 This proposal guideline is required by the Rules to provide clarity and guidance to AEMO and market participants regarding the level of details about projects, functions and costs expected in AEMO's proposal.4 On 17 December 2021, AEMO submitted its funding proposal for the AR6 period.5 On 31 May 2022, the ERA published its final determination on AEMO's AR6 proposal.6
+On 29 October 2021, the ERA published a proposal guideline to inform AEMO's proposal for allowable revenue and forecast capital expenditure for the sixth review period, from 1 July 2022 to 30 June 2025 (AR6).3 The Rules require this proposal guideline to provide clarity and guidance to AEMO and market participants regarding the level of details about projects, functions and costs expected in AEMO's proposal.4 On 17 December 2021, AEMO submitted its funding proposal for the AR6 period.5 On 31 May 2022, the ERA published its final determination on AEMO's AR6 proposal.6

-The Rules permit the ERA to amend this proposal guideline at any time, following appropriate public consultation.7 After reviewing and making its determination on AEMO's AR6 proposal, the ERA updated this proposal guideline in accordance with the Rules to guide future funding proposals.8
+The Rules permit the ERA to amend this proposal guideline at any time, following appropriate public consultation.7 After reviewing and making its determination on AEMO's AR6 proposal, the ERA updated this proposal guideline in accordance with the Rules to guide future proposals.8

 This guideline is intended to assist AEMO in making its funding proposal.
 Section 2 provides an overview of the funding determination process and timing.
 Section 3 outlines the funding determination criteria as stipulated in the Rules.
 Section 4 lists the type of information and level of detail the ERA requires to assess AEMO's proposed funding and provides additional information on how the ERA will conduct its review and determination.
+The information and level of detail required by the guideline consists of information that AEMO is known to have or is expected to have to undertake its operations.
 Appendix 1 includes templates to provide guidance on the level and format of information required in AEMO's proposal.

-Wholesale Electricity Market Rules, 1 July 2022, clause 2.22A.1, (online).
-Gas Services Information Rules, 17 December 2021, rule 107(1), (online).
+Wholesale Electricity Market Rules (WA), 1 September 2022, Clause 2.22A.1, (online).
+Gas Services Information Rules, 17 December 2021, Rule 107(1), (online).

-Wholesale Electricity Market Rules, 1 July 2022, clause 2.22A.2, (online).
-Gas Services Information Rules, 17 December 2021, rule 108A(2), (online).
+Wholesale Electricity Market Rules (WA), 1 September 2022, Clause 2.22A.2, (online).
+Gas Services Information Rules, 17 December 2021, Rule 108A(2), (online).

-3 ERA, 2021, Guideline to inform AEMO funding submissions under the WEM Rules and GSI Rules, (online).
+Economic Regulation Authority, 2021, Guideline to inform AEMO funding submissions under the WEM Rules and GSI Rules, (online).

-Wholesale Electricity Market Rules, 1 July 2022, clause 2.22A.9(a), (online).
-Gas Services Information Rules, 17 December 2021, rule 109(7)(a), (online).
+Wholesale Electricity Market Rules (WA), 1 September 2022, Clause 2.22A.9(a), (online).
+Gas Services Information Rules, 17 December 2021, Rule 109(7)(a), (online).

-5 AEMO, 2021, Allowable Revenue and Forecast Capital Expenditure 2022-23 to 2024-25 - Proposal to the Economic Regulation Authority, (online).
+5 Australian Energy Market Operator, 2021, Allowable Revenue and Forecast Capital Expenditure 2022-23 to 2024-25 - Proposal to the Economic Regulation Authority, (online).

-ERA, 2022, Australian Energy Market Operator's allowable revenue and forecast proposal for the period 1 July 2022 to 30 June 2025 - Final determination, (online).
+6 Economic Regulation Authority, 2022, Australian Energy Market Operator's allowable revenue and forecast proposal for the period 1 July 2022 to 30 June 2025 - Final determination, (online).

-Wholesale Electricity Market Rules, 1 July 2022, clause 2.22A.10, (online).
-Gas Services Information Rules, 17 December 2021, rule 109(8), (online).
+Wholesale Electricity Market Rules (WA), 1 September 2022, Clause 2.22A.10, (online).
+Gas Services Information Rules, 17 December 2021, Rule 109(8), (online).